mila-iqia/mila-docs/docs/Userguide_running_code.rst

 add specific feature requirements to your job submission command.

 To access those special nodes you need to request them explicitly by adding the flag ``--constraint=<name>``.
-The full list of nodes in the Mila Cluster can be accessed :ref:`Complete List of Nodes`.
+The full list of nodes in the Mila Cluster can be accessed :ref:`Node profile description`.

 *Example:*